xu/openapi/source/index.html.md

 ### Update Content

 <aside class="notice">Under 'tick' object there is a list of bids and a list of asks</aside>
 Field     | Data Type | Description
 --------- | --------- | -----------
-bids      | object    | The current all bids in format [price, quote volume] asks      | object    | The current all asks in format [price, quote volume]
+bids      | object    | The current all bids in format [price, quote volume] asks      | object    | The current all asks in format [price, quote volume] version   | integer   | Internal data ts        | integer   | The UNIX timestamp in milliseconds adjusted to Singapore time

 <aside class="notice">When symbol is set to "hb10" amount, count, and vol will always have the value of 0</aside>
 ### Pull Request

 Pull request is supported.